FredsFactory/FreeCAD_AirPlaneDesign/README.md

 You can change directly in the GUI of the object the Dat File, the chord (in mm).

 1.3 Use the NACA Generator
 You can generate Naca profil 4 or 5 digits.
-In the menu AiplaneDesign select create a RIB, the dialog below appears, clic on the tab "NACA Generator".
-Simply fil the NACA Number, the number of points you want to generate and the chord in mm.
-A preview is automatically generate.
+In the menu AiplaneDesign select create a RIB, the dialog below appears, click on the tab "NACA Generator".
+Simply fill the NACA Number, the number of points you want to generate and the chord in mm.
+A preview is automatically generated.

 ![RibGUI](resources/RibGUI.png)